amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 * HFS+ (old macOS, aka Mac OS Extended)
 * APFS (new macOS as of 2019)

 If you've used a program like Windows Explorer or macOS Finder, you probably have an intuitive sense of how to navigate within file systems simply by clicking or double-clicking on folders or file icons.
-When we use scripts, we use a similar logic to express the location of a particular object within the larger hierarchical system structure -- the file path.
+When we use scripts, we're using a similar logic to express the location of a particular object within the larger hierarchical system structure -- the file path.

 File paths are a series of text-based breadcrumbs that describe the location of a particular file or directory.
 There are two types of file paths:
 * absolute, or full file paths, which include what's called the root directory, or the top-most level of your file system